Lorentzian Einstein metrics with prescribed conformal infinity: Setting the iteration

 Our goal in this section is to set up an iterative procedure that will eventually lead to a solution of the equation $Q(g)=0$ with the desired initial and boundary conditions.
 To this end, let us write the solution as

 where

 is the metric constructed in Theorem~\ref{T.peeling} with some large enough value of the parameter~$l$ that we will specify later.
+We will also assume that the number~$p$ appearing the regularity assumption of Section~\ref{S.peeling} is large enough.
 Intuitively, the weakly asymptotically AdS metric~$\ga$ is the part of the metric that is ``large'' at the boundary and $h$ is ``smaller''.